konfou/djangochan/README.md

 details, where someone can check how project looks like.
 It updates from this repo and resets once daily.

-*WARNING: Not production ready.
-Database schema not finalized.*

 ## TODO

+- add ip-based post limit (needed to prevent spam, theoretically server could do that)
+- add ip-based ban (probably useless for users, and actual spam bots could be handled by server)
 - improve htmx utilization (currently overlying on hx-boost)
 - improve site and admin panel design (django project site has cool design and colorscheme to base on, also check simple.css)
 - provide posting via JSON API (requires changes to simple-math-captcha)
 - add pagination
 - add capcodes
-- add ip-based post limit (needed to prevent spam, theoretically server could do that)
-- add ip-based ban (probably useless for users, and actual spam bots could be handled by server)
-- add catalog view
-- retain and make accessible original filename
-- per-board active thread limit, archive oldest bumped ones
 - quote link preview utilizing the htmx or json api
 - search engine